melanchall/drywetmidi/Docs/articles/tools/Quantizer.md

 You can derive from the [Quantizer](xref:Melanchall.DryWetMidi.Tools.Quantizer) class and override its [OnObjectQuantizing](xref:Melanchall.DryWetMidi.Tools.Quantizer.OnObjectQuantizing*) method.
 Inside this method you can decide whether quantizing for an object should be performed or not and if yes, what new time should be set.

-Information about what quantizer is going to do with an object is passed via `quantizedTime` parameter of [QuantizedTime](xref:Melanchall.DryWetMidi.Tools.QuantizedTime) type.
+Information about what the quantizer is going to do with an object is passed via the `quantizedTime` parameter of [QuantizedTime](xref:Melanchall.DryWetMidi.Tools.QuantizedTime) type.
 Image below shows what information is held within this class:

 ![QuantizedTime](images/Quantizer/QuantizedTime.png)